 3. Revenue per click (RPC)

 Average revenue generated per bio link click.
-This is the single best metric for comparing content.
+The single best metric for comparing content.
 A Reel with 400 clicks and $800 in RPC beats a viral Reel with 40,000 clicks and $4 in RPC.

 4. Top traffic source

-Is Instagram actually your biggest bio link driver — or is it TikTok?
+Is Instagram actually your biggest bio link driver, or is it TikTok?
 Or that one podcast you were on?
-You can't double down on what you can't see.
+You cannot double down on what you cannot see.

 5. Device split

 If 98% of visitors are mobile and your page was designed on a 27-inch monitor, you have a problem.
-Always review analytics on the device most of your visitors use.
+Review analytics on the device most of your visitors use.

 6. Time on bio page

 Low time-on-page means your headline or design is scaring people off.
-High time-on-page with low CTR means you're hooking interest but not pushing action.
+High time-on-page with low CTR means you are hooking interest but not pushing action.

 7. Return visitor rate

-A healthy bio page has 20–30% return visitors.
-If yours is under 10%, you're not giving people a reason to come back.
+A healthy bio page has 20 to 30% return visitors.
+If yours is under 10%, you are not giving people a reason to come back.
 Rotate your links and your audience will notice.

 What to ignore

-- Follower count — doesn't pay your bills.
+- Follower count.
+Does not pay your bills.